Krásný Dvůr Castle: Park

 The castle park in Krásný Dvůr park with an area of 250 acre was founded in 1783–1793 by Johann Rudolf Czernin.
 He was influenced partly by his botanic inclinations and then also by his journey around Western Europe, which he undertook in 1779.
 In those days a new park trend had begun expanding into Europe from England.
 Natural scenery was to be brought into the very neighbourhood of buildings according to this trend.
 The principle of the landscape park is based directly on the condition of a natural landscape, not an artificially man-made one.
 The castle park of Krásný Dvůr is true evidence of this school of thought.
 In accordance with taste of those days it was brightened with a number of Romantic buildings enriching vacant fields or closing various vistas of park scenes.

 From the dendrological point of view you can find more than one hundred species of trees in the park, and entirely domestic or domesticated species only.
 A number of ancient oaks, beeches, limes, horse chestnuts, plane trees, maples and alders grow there.
 The most important of them is the so-called Goethe's Oak (today already only a torso), the age of which is estimated at 1,000 years, which ranks it among the oldest trees in the Czech Republic.
 Deeper in the park we find Pan's-Temple, the Obelisk, the Vantage Pavilion, Goethe's Pavilion, a memorial plaque with the engraved names of important people who have visited the park, a hermitage, a grotto with a sarcophagus and other interesting objects.
-The so-called French garden, situated behind the eastern part of the chateau, is also of note.
+The so-called French garden, situated behind the eastern part of the castle, is also of note.
 Its parterre is solved with a pond and grassy areas, which are embellished with large yew-trees and smaller box-trees.